-The PlayStation VR released a couple of years back, but it actually feels like there's a lot more hype around it right now.
+The PlayStation VR released a few years back, but it actually feels like there's more hype around it right now.

 That's in part because it's now incredibly cheap, with a variety of bundles selling for about half the price of the original PSVR model.
 But also, the PlayStation VR has arguably cultivated the best virtual reality games lineup of any device to date, thanks to Sony's partnerships yielding games that you just can't play elsewhere.

 If you just unwrapped Sony's PlayStation 4-powered headset, or treated yourself to one, then we're here to help you get up and running, find the best games, and maybe add a few helpful accessories as well.